code-423n4/docs/awarding/incentive-model-and-awards/README.md

 ### Duplicates getting partial credit

-All issues which identify the same functional vulnerability will be considered duplicates regardless of effective rationalization of severity or exploit path.
+All submissions that identify the same functional vulnerability will be considered duplicates regardless of effective rationalization of severity or exploit path.

-However, any submissions which do not identify or effectively rationalize the top identified severity case may be judged as “partial credit” and may have their shares  divided at judge’s sole discretion (e.g. 25%, 50%, or 75% of the shares of a satisfactory submission in the duplicate set).
+However, any submissions which do not identify or effectively rationalize the top identified severity case may be judged as “partial credit” and may have their shares divided at the judge’s sole discretion (e.g. 25%, 50%, or 75% of the shares of a satisfactory submission in the duplicate set).

 Awards for partial duplicates are calculated as follows: